 1. Warm mist humidifiers

-Shown: Warm mist humidifiers work by using heat to produce a steam vapor.
+Shown: Warm mist humidifiers work by using heat to produce steam vapor.
 Electricity powers a heating element that vaporizes the water as it flows from the storage tank.
 Unlike cool mist models, most have fixed output level selections (like low, medium, and high) as opposed to an adjustable dial.
-Warm mist models have a major benefit: They’re great for cold, congestion, and sinus relief especially during winter seasons.
+Warm mist models have a major benefit: They’re great for cold, congestion, and sinus relief, especially during winter seasons.

 The warm moisture, slightly warm but not hot, rises into the air and gradually increases the room’s comfort level.
 They’re not dangerous or extremely hot as unlike appliances they’re designed to be safe and not super-hot (unlike say other types of steamers).

 In fact, with many models, you can safely place your face right at the output nozzle if you choose, much like old congestion remedies where it’s helpful to breathe in steam directly.

 The biggest benefit of warm mist models is how helpful they are for colds, congestion, and other related symptoms.
 Some models provide an option for adding medicated liquids or menthol pads to boost sickness relief and help you feel better much faster.

 Breathing this in really help with nose, coughing, or congestion problems when you’re sick.

 Just like cool mist models, however, their water tanks need to be cleaned occasionally to prevent algae and other build-up.
 In fact, the warmth in some cases can actually promote bacterial growth.